Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Shade is everywhere and it’s just a part of solar.
 How your system deals with shade will affect its efficiency and your bottom line.

-Every salesperson selling string inverters with high voltage DC architecture claims that you only need microinverters if you have shade on your roof.
+Every salesperson selling central inverters with DC architecture claims that you only need microinverters if you have shade on your roof.
 But clouds cause shade on every roof, don’t they?

 It can be difficult to navigate so many opinions when you’re searching for facts.
 It’s a great idea to jump on some of those blogs we mentioned and study up on your own.